The Most Profitable Filming Locations in 2024

 Ever wondered which cities gave filmmakers the biggest financial edge last year?
 The right filming location can make or break a movie’s success, and in 2024, some cities proved to be goldmines—while others fell flat.

-Topping the list was London, where The Beekeeper raked in a jaw-dropping $153M in profit.
-Internationally, Toronto remained a powerhouse destination, attracting big-budget productions and delivering strong returns.
-But not every city had a winning year—Jerusalem, for example, took a hit when The Book of Clarence struggled at the box office.
+Topping the list was Los Angeles, where Inside Out 2 raked in a jaw-dropping $1.63B in profit.
+Internationally, Paris and Vancouver remained the powerhouse destinations, attracting big-budget productions and delivering strong returns.
+But not every city had a winning year— Melbourne, for example, took a hit when Better Man struggled at the box office.

 So, which cities were the smartest bets for filmmakers in 2024?
 Here’s a data-driven breakdown from Giggster, revealing the most profitable filming locations, the biggest box office hits, and why these cities stood out.